daband/udacity-project-02/README.md

 # Udacity Project 2: Building a CI/CD Pipeline

-## Overview & Architectural Diagram
+## Overview & Architectural Diagram test commit

 The purpose of this project is to build and deploy a Flask Webapp using various tools such as GitHub, GitHub Actions, Azure ADO, and Azure Pipeline.